August seasonal produce and recipes! A guide to what’s in season in August plus vegetarian August recipes.

 Hiya, Rhubarbarians!
 Happy August!
 We are deeeep into summer and are enjoying every bite of all the fresh produce that August has to offer.
-Did you try all of the July recipes?

-What’s in season in August?
+What produce is in season in August?

 So many fresh fruits and veggies!
 For this list we are going to focus on corn, watermelon, blackberries, eggplant, yellow summer squash, tomatoes, bell peppers, carrots, chile peppers, and figs.